 You will be aware that every 3 months the brush head on your electric toothbrush should be replaced.

-Made of various plastics and nylon, the brush heads cannot be recycled.
+Made of various plastics and nylon, the brush heads cannot normally be recycled.
 They have to go into landfill waste.

-We wanted to make a mention of the packaging in which electric toothbrushes comes.
+I wanted to make a mention of the packaging in which electric toothbrushes comes.

 To date from all the toothbrushes I have tested, I have found Philips Sonicare to be the best for their more environmentally approach to packaging.